Thomas Chatterton: Legacy

 There is a collection of "Chattertoniana" in the British Library, consisting of works by Chatterton, newspaper cuttings, articles dealing with the Rowley controversy and other subjects, with manuscript notes by Joseph Haslewood, and several autograph letters.
 E. H. W. Meyerstein, who worked for many years in the manuscript room of the British Museum wrote a definitive work—"A Life of Thomas Chatterton"—in 1930.
 Peter Ackroyd's 1987 novel Chatterton was a literary re-telling of the poet's story, giving emphasis to the philosophical and spiritual implications of forgery.
 In Ackroyd's version, Chatterton's death was accidental.
-In the psychogeographical epic poem Vale Royal by Aidan Andrew Dun Chatterton's death is linked to the archetype of the child protomartyr Pancras and the Kings Cross mysteries.
-Chatterton died in the Parish of St Pancras, falling into an open grave in Pancras churchyard three days before his death; and in Vale Royal it is suggested that the poet was 'suicided by society' (in Artaud's phrase).
-Dun seems to feel that Chatterton was the victim of a 'magical attack'.

 In 1886, architect Herbert Horne and Oscar Wilde unsuccessfully attempted to have a plaque erected at Colston's School, Bristol.
 Wilde, who lectured on Chatterton at this time, suggested the inscription: "To the Memory of Thomas Chatterton, One of England's Greatest Poets, and Sometime pupil at this school."